A.19. Common libvirt Errors and Troubleshooting

 - Use of the generic ethernet interface type (

 <interface type='ethernet'>) is discouraged, because using it requires lowering the level of host protection against potential security flaws in QEMU and its guests.
 However, it is sometimes necessary to use this type of interface to take advantage of some other facility that is not yet supported directly in libvirt.
-For example, openvswitch was not supported in libvirt until libvirt-0.9.11, so in older versions of libvirt,
+For example, openvswitch was not supported in libvirt until version 0.9.11, so in prior versions of libvirt,

 <interface type='ethernet'>was the only way to connect a guest to an openvswitch bridge.However, if you configure a

 <interface type='ethernet'>interface without making any other changes to the host system, the guest virtual machine does not start successfully.The reason for this failure is that for this type of interface, a script called by QEMU needs to manipulate the tap device.
 However, with

 type='ethernet'configured, in an attempt to lock down QEMU, libvirt and SELinux have put in place several checks to prevent this.
 (Normally, libvirt performs all of the tap device creation and manipulation, and passes an open file descriptor for the tap device to QEMU.)

 - Reconfigure the host system to be compatible with the generic ethernet interface.